-What do patents have to do with updating your content?
+What do patents have to do with Content Freshness?

 It’s pretty well known that the traffic you get from content will rise and fall.
 It’s mostly because, with all other things being equal (like the overall value or focus of the content), the search engines like to show newer content first.
 We call it "content freshness" and it’s actually part of a patent Google owns and a big driver behind how well your content shows up in search.

 We sometimes get resistance from site owners when we push for content updates.
 Small business owners don’t want to fix what isn’t broken and larger businesses don’t want to send ideas back through the mill and multiple layers of approval before updating- that’s a lot of resources.